xvrh/puppeteer-dart/README.md

 });
 ```

-As of now, in the Dart port, you have to pass the JavaScript code as a string.
+In the Dart port, you have to pass the JavaScript code as a string.
-The example above is written as:
+The example above will be written as:
 ```dart
 main() async {
   var result = await page.evaluate('''x => {